thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * implement multilingual support thanks to these people: https://github.com/babylonhealth/fastText_multilingual

 * turn into an anki addon
+* create a standalone version of search_for_note using ankipandas

 * add ability to click on plots to open the browser : https://plotly.com/python/click-events/
 * look into sentence mining methods from sbert, that might contain useful ideas